piotrmurach/static_deploy/README.md

 # StaticDeploy

-Provides rake tasks for publishing your static website to GitHub pages of any remote repository.
+Provides rake tasks for publishing your static website via git to any remote repository(GitHub pages).

 ## Installation